Fundamental thermodynamic relation: The first and second laws of thermodynamics

 This equation has been derived in the case of reversible changes.
-However, since U, S, and V are thermodynamic state functions that depends on only the initial and final states of a thermodynamic process, the above relation holds also for non-reversible changes.
+However, since U, S, and V are thermodynamic state functions that depend on only the initial and final states of a thermodynamic process, the above relation holds also for non-reversible changes.
 If the composition, i.e. the amounts $n_{i}$ of the chemical components, in a system of uniform temperature and pressure can also change, e.g. due to a chemical reaction, the fundamental thermodynamic relation generalizes to:

 The $\mu_{i}$ are the chemical potentials corresponding to particles of type $i$.